mKenfenheuer/steam-deck-windows-usermode-driver/README.md

-# Usermode controller driver for the Steam Deck build in controller
+# Usermode controller driver for the Steam Deck built in controller

 This work-in-progress driver maps the Steam deck's builtin controller to a virtual ViGEm XBox 360 Controller.
 The layout is customizeable using the gui.